 There are many types of restorative material available, each with their own advantages and disadvantages.
-You and Dr. Kim can discuss the best options for restoring your teeth.
+You and a dentist can discuss the best options for restoring your teeth.
 Composite fillings are one of the most widely used today.
 Because composite restorations are tooth coloured, they can be closely matched to the color of existing teeth and are aesthetically pleasing.

-As with most dental restorations, composite fillings are not permanent and may someday have to be replaced.
+Like most dental restorations, composite fillings are not permanent and may occasionally need to be replaced.
 They are very durable and will last many years, giving you a long lasting, healthy beautiful smile.

 Reasons for composite restorations: